-In both cases, boot options can be edited by pressing the TAB key (BIOS mode) or the E key (UEFI mode) in the boot menu; the screenshot shows the command line for Graphical install.
+In both cases, boot options can be edited by pressing the TAB or E key in the boot menu; the screenshots show the command line for $Graphical\ install$.

-- You can use an existing HTTP proxy service on the network to speed up the installation of the main server profile from CD.
-Add e.g. mirror/http/proxy=http://10.0.2.2:3128 as an additional boot parameter. - If you have already installed the main server profile on a machine, further installations should be done via PXE, as this will automatically use the proxy of the main server. - To install the GNOME desktop environment instead of the default Xfce desktop environment, replace xfce with gnome in the desktop=xfce parameter. - To install the LXDE desktop environment instead, use desktop=lxde. - To install the LXQt desktop environment instead, use desktop=lxqt. - To install the KDE Plasma desktop environment instead, use desktop=kde. - To install the Cinnamon desktop environment instead, use desktop=cinnamon. - And to install the MATE desktop environment instead, use desktop=mate.
+- You can use an existing HTTP proxy service on the network to speed up the installation of the Main Server profile from CD.
+Add e.g. mirror/http/proxy=http://10.0.2.2:3128 as an additional boot parameter. - If you have already installed the Main Server profile on a machine, further installations should be done via PXE, as this will automatically use the proxy of the main server. - To install the GNOME desktop environment instead of the default Xfce desktop environment, replace xfce with gnome in the desktop=xfce parameter. - To install the LXDE desktop environment instead, use desktop=lxde. - To install the LXQt desktop environment instead, use desktop=lxqt. - To install the KDE Plasma desktop environment instead, use desktop=kde. - To install the Cinnamon desktop environment instead, use desktop=cinnamon. - And to install the MATE desktop environment instead, use desktop=mate.